YaleDHLab/dhlab-site/_methods/spatial_analysis.md

 ---
-title: Geospatial Analysis
+title: Spatial Analysis
 order: 2
-project_category: Geospatial Analysis
+project_category: Spatial Analysis
 image: '/assets/images/banners/globe.jpg'
 permalink: '/mapping/'
 caption: >
 teaser: >
-  Geospatial analysis consists of studying patterns in the distributions of entities in space.
+  Spatial analysis consists of studying patterns in the distributions of entities in space.
 Click to read more about geographic analysis methods.
 ---

 ### Overview

-Geospatial analysis and spatial humanities more generally can take many shapes, from mapping the routes that characters take in a collection of novels to using 360 photography to create virtual reconstructions of historic places.
+Spatial humanities can take many shapes, from mapping the routes that characters take in a collection of novels to using 360 photography to create virtual reconstructions of historic places.
 For some projects, you may want to compare how a place has changed over time.
 To do that, you could take several maps and overlay them on top of one another through a process call georectification.
 For other projects, you might be placing points on a map and altering the size or color of the points to reveal a pattern in your dataset.

 ### Methods & Tools

-There are numerous tools you could turn to for a geospatial project.
+There are numerous tools you could turn to for a spatial project.
 Popular options for mapping data include: <a href='https://www.arcgis.com/home/index.html' target='_blank'>ArcGIS</a>, <a href='https://carto.com/' target='_blank'>Carto</a>, and with a litte programming required, <a href='http://leafletjs.com/' target='_blank'>Leaflet</a>.
 To present texts, visuals, videos, and audio alongside maps, try <a href='https://storymaps.arcgis.com/en/' target='_blank'>Story Maps</a>.

 For augmented reality (AR), you could try <a href='https://www.aurasma.com/' target='_blank'>Aurasma</a> or, with a steeper learning curve, <a href='https://unity3d.com/' target='_blank'>Unity</a>.